ishratzahan6102/ToDo/README.md

 2. Task will be added to "Task List" section where you can view, read, update status of the task and delete.

 # Technology stack :
-This app is made with TypeScript, Next Js, Mobx, Firebase.
+This app is made with TypeScript, Next Js, Mobx, Vercel.